sirmacik/trustcrypto.github.io/pages/mydoc/duousersguide.md

 {% include callout.html content="**Step 2.** Enter a label such as Gmail in the Label field, check the box next to Label, and click Submit." type="default" %}

-{% include image.html file="image36.png" %}
+{% include image.html file="image36-duo.png" %}

 *Now the label you entered is assigned to slot 1a in the default green profile.
 Slot labels are helpful if you forget which button is assigned to which account you can open the OnlyKey app at any time to see how it is set up.*

-{% include image.html file="image66.png" %}
+{% include image.html file="image66-duo.png" %}

 #### OnlyKey On-The-Go {#otg}

 **What if I am using a computer without the OnlyKey app?**

 Open a text editor and then hold down the 2 button on OnlyKey for 5+ seconds.
-OnlyKey will type out your slot labels which may look something like this:
+OnlyKey will type out the slot labels you have set which may look something like this:

 GREEN
 1a Google<br>
 2a Bank<br>